 Honestly, this Christmas crack recipe is so addictive, in the best way possible.
 It will have everyone reaching for seconds and thirds.

 If you love this recipe, I'd highly recommend making my S'mores Christmas Crack or Oreo Bark for the holiday season.

-A holiday tradition known as Chocolate Saltine Toffee to some people, and more recently known as Christmas Crack.
+A holiday tradition known as Saltine Cracker Toffee to some people, and more recently known as Christmas Crack.
 I don't care what you call it as long as you share some with me!

-So I apologize if anyone hates the name.
+So, I apologize if anyone hates the name.
 Or if anyone else is as irked by the "crack" trend as I am.
 I named it both names that I know it as in the hopes people would know what it was.
-It’s basically an easy candy recipe you can make in a snap with very few ingredients.
-Score!

 Now that I've scared the crud out of you, and likely offended some people with the name of this treat let's move on.

 What is Christmas Crack: